swright573/django-vertical-multi-columns/docs/source/guide/usage.rst

 VMC views are meant for situations where you want to display a lots of short data in less vertical space than a straightforward ListView would require.

-A common use case would be to query an API for a list of choices (e.g. a list of plants or a list of car models) which you display as links in a VMC view.
+A common use case is to query an API for a list of choices (e.g. a list of plants or a list of car models) which you display as links in a VMC view.
 The end user could select one of those links which triggers a further call to the API to retrieve more detailed information about that choice.
 You could display that in a DetailView.

 While VMC views do support hierarchical JSON data, this is not recommended since it adds unneeded complexity to your Django templates.
 You are better off either:

 * limiting your "VMC" API return data to only what is required for a user to make a choice, or
 * if hierarchical JSON must be returned by the API, extract the data you need in the view.

+.. _how-passed-functions-work:

 How Passed CriteriaVMCView Functions Work
 -----------------------------------------

 You pass a list of functions and a list of your data's JSON keys to CriteriaVMCView to determine in which column each data item should appear.
-This scenario should help explain how you should write those functions.
+This scenario should help explain how you write those functions.

 Scenario: